 Plot.ly is differentiated by being an online tool for doing analytics and visualization.
-It has robust API’s and includes one for python.
+It has a robust API and includes one for python.
 Browsing the website, you’ll see that there are lots of very rich, interactive graphs.
 Thanks to the excellent documentation, creating the bar chart was relatively simple.

 Plotly integrates pretty seamlessly with pandas.
-I also will give a shout out to them for being very responsive to an email question I had.
+I also will give them kudos for being very responsive to an email question I had.
 I appreciate their timely reply.

 Setup my imports and read in the data

 import plotly.plotly as py import pandas as pd from plotly.graph_objs import * budget=pd.read_csv("mn-budget-detail-2014.csv") budget.sort('amount',ascending=False,inplace=True) budget = budget[:10]